A selection principle for 2D steady Euler flows via the vanishing viscosity limit: A selection principle for flows in periodic strips

-We only sketch the proof of \eqref{const_int}, as the details parallel those of Proposition \ref{prop_A}.
+The proof of \eqref{const_int} is similar to that of \eqref{int_gra_omega}, so we only provide a sketch.
 First, it follows from the Navier-Stokes equations \eqref{NS_forced} and the periodicity of $\bv^\nu$ and $\bbf^\nu$ that $\nabla P^\nu$ is also periodic in $x_1$.
-Hence, there exists a constant $a^\nu$ depending on $\nu$ such that
+Hence, there exists a constant $a^\nu$ depending only on $\nu$ such that

-If $\bv$ possesses a non-contractible closed streamline, then so does $\bv^\nu$ for all sufficiently small $\nu$.
+By \eqref{zero_flux_strip2}, $\bv^\nu$ admits a periodic stream function.
+So the results established in Lemma \ref{prelim_u_convergence} and Lemma \ref{prelim_lemma} are applicable, and if $\bv$ possesses a non-contractible closed streamline, then so does $\bv^\nu$ for all sufficiently small $\nu$.
 Let $\Gamma^\nu$ be any non-contractible closed streamline of $\bv^\nu$.
 Denote by $\bn^\nu$ the upward-pointing unit normal of $\Gamma^\nu$.
 We can rewrite \eqref{total_head_pressure} as

 The integral of the left-hand side of the above equation along $\Gamma^\nu$ equals $a_\nu$.
-Hence, we obtain
+Therefore, one has

 where $b^\nu=\frac{a^\nu}{\nu}$.
 Let $\Gamma_r\subset u^{-1}(r)$ be any non-contractible closed streamline of $\bv$.
 We refer the reader to the proof of Proposition \ref{prop_A} for the definition of the functions